DavidShears/LogParser/README.md

 node "misc scripts"\ipcheck.js --log=(iis/joomla) - reads log to build list of unique IPs and submits each one to AbuseIPDB, returns score/number of reports/number of reporters/last report date

+node "misc scripts"\crawlerLS.js - to run a script aimed at identifying the first and last time each botagent was seen (IIS only)

 **Important Note** - You'll need to register an account on AbuseIPDB and request an API key that is then put into line 92 of the script file.

 ## To-do: